autorope/donkeycar/docs/guide/build_hardware.md

 For other options for part, feel free to look at the jetbot documentation [here](https://github.com/NVIDIA-AI-IOT/jetbot).

-* **Sombrero Hat** The sombrero hat replaces the Servo driver and the USB battery and can be purchased at the Donkeycar store [here](https://store.donkeycar.com/collections/accessories/products/sombrero) and video instructions can be found [here](https://www.youtube.com/watch?v=vuAXdrtNjpk).
+* **Sombrero Hat** NOTE: the Sombrero is out of stock at any stores - we are looking at other options or will place another order.
+The sombrero hat replaces the Servo driver and the USB battery and can be purchased at the Donkeycar store [here](https://store.donkeycar.com/collections/accessories/products/sombrero) and video instructions can be found [here](https://www.youtube.com/watch?v=vuAXdrtNjpk).
 Implementing the Sombrero hat requires a LiPo battery (see below).
 Documentation is in [Github](https://github.com/autorope/Sombrero-hat).

 ![sombrero](/assets/Sombrero_assembled.jpg)